-Founded over 38 years ago, the Alzheimer Society of Manitoba exists so that all Manitobans affected by dementia receive the help they need today and have hope for the future.
+Founded 40 years ago, the Alzheimer Society of Manitoba exists so that all Manitobans affected by dementia receive the help they need today and have hope for the future.

 As a province-wide organization, the Society seeks to achieve its mission through: community awareness; individual, family and professional education; programs and services for those affected by dementia; and research funding.